Relativistic Newtonian gravitation: Dynamics, metrics, observables and all that

 It should also be noticed that the Ss metric has spurious singularities not only at the S radius $r = 2GM/c^2$, as well known, but also at $ r = \infty$ where the Newton time $t$ and $t_S$ differ by $\simeq \sqrt{r}$.

-{\it In conclusion the P-G coordinates have the advantage of the underlined physical foundation, the lack of singularities, no necessity of an equation of motion beyond Newton's law and can be directly and simply applied to all processes}, apart from the discussion of equal time geometrical effects, as the parallax, where the Ss coordinates give a notion of simultaneity which applies more directly to terrestrial measurements.
+{\it In conclusion the P-G coordinates have the advantage of the underlined physical foundation, the lack of singularities, no necessity of an equation of motion beyond Newton's law and can be directly and simply applied to all processes}, apart from the discussion of equal time geometrical effects, as the parallax, where the Ss coordinates give a notion of simultaneity which coincides with the one at rest.